spinalcord/Lgt-MVC/README.md

 }
 ```

-# Database functions
+# Database Functions

-- `Db.php`: This file provides database functions, like creating tables, inserting data, updating, and deleting records.
+- `Db.php`: This file provides database functions for creating tables, inserting, updating, and deleting records.

-- You can use this on every controller.
+- These functions are available to use in any controller.

 ## Basic Usage

-1. **Create Table** You can create a table using `db()::createTable()`.
-The first argument is the table name, and the second is an array of column definitions.**Example:**
+1. **Create Table**
+Use `db()::createTable()` to create a table.
+The first argument is the table name, and the second is an array defining the columns.
+**Example:**

 ```php
 db()::createTable('users', [